CryptoSys PKI Data Exchange in the German Health Service with CryptoSys PKI

 PKI_RSAEXP_EQ_65537, 50, 1000, strPassword, "", 0, PKI_KEYGEN_INDICATE)

 This function creates two files: your public key in what we call here a .p1 file and an encrypted private key in a .p8 file.
-These file extensions (.p1 and .p8) are our own convention.
-As far as we know, there is no accepted conventions to name these files.
+(The .p8 extension is the convention for PKCS#8 key files.)

 Step 2.